usmqe/usmqe-testdoc/web/tendrl/cluster_import.rst

 .. test_action::
    :step:
-      | Login to one of the gluster storage server via SSH and check if Volume Profiling is enabled.
+      | Login to one of the gluster storage server via SSH and check if Volume Profiling is enabled on both volumes.
       | ``gluster volume profile <VOLUME-NAME> info``
    :result:
-      Volume profiling should be enabled and the gluster command should print statistics.
+      Volume profiling should be enabled on both volumes and the gluster command should print some statistics.

 Teardown
 ========